Haleakala Bike Tours

 BOOK NOWMORE INFO

 Your adventure begins at 71 Baldwin Ave. in Paia, where a backpack, bike lock, rain/wind gear, and a map are provided.
 You’ll then have a chance to ask questions and learn about Haleakala and the rest of Maui from a local guide in a comfortable van drive up the mountain.
 Your guide will share dining options along the way as well as the best stops for photos.
 Once you arrive at 6,500 feet, you’ll be given all the equipment/gear needed for a comfortable Maui bike ride down the slopes of Haleakala (split into two sections due to recent regulations) back to where you started.
-These Haleakala Bike Tours are not to be missed.
+These Haleakala Bike Tours are not to be missed and make for a unique activity on Maui.

 BOOK NOW!